Valuations and Breaks

 Non-seasonally adjusted monthly data of the amounts outstanding and changes in the Divisia Money components are now also available via the Bank's Interactive Database.

 - UK-resident banks; a sample of UK-resident banks report data directly to the Bank of England on the form BE.
-Around 150 banks with eligible liabilities (BT£46) in excess of £400mn (positive or negative), or private sector holdings (BT items £2H and £3H or £29D) in excess of £1bn report data on a monthly basis.
+Banks with private sector holdings (BT items £2H and £3H or £29D) in excess of £1bn report data on a monthly basis.
 All data are reported in sterling, with foreign currency data converted to sterling at the middle spot sterling exchange rate at 4pm on the last working day of the month.

 All data are subject to revision if and when new information becomes available.
-For more information on revisions practices see the Explanatory Note on revisions, available here.
+For more information on revisions practices see the Explanatory Note on revisions.

 Divisia money is a weighted average of the growth rates of the M4 component assets.
 The components are weighted according to their usefulness for making transactions, which is proxied by the user cost of holding these components.
 The weights are two-period moving averages.
 The user cost is measured by the difference between the interest rate paid on component balances and a benchmark rate, which should in turn be the rate paid on balances with no transactions value.
 The calculation for Divisia is done in house at the sectoral and aggregate level.

-From February 2005, the data series for Divisia money have been calculated using a method described in the article ‘A new measure of Divisia money’ in the January 2005 Monetary and Financial Statistics.
-Data for 1977 to 2004 calculated under the method previously used are available on request.
+From February 2005, the data series for Divisia money have been calculated using a method described in the article ‘A new measure of Divisia money

 Notes and coin

 Consists of sterling notes and coin in circulation outside the Bank of England.
-PNFCs’ holdings are subtracted from the known total, with the residual divided between the household sector and OFCs on an estimated basis.
+The sectoral holdings of sterling notes and coin in circulation are based on an estimated distribution of the known private sector holdings.